The Law Society of Ireland’s commitment to respecting gender equality, diversity and inclusion is outlined here.

 - Recognising the individual needs of those we employ, represent and educate and supporting them to develop to their full potential.

 - Carrying out our representative, educational and regulatory functions without bias, in a respectful and non-discriminatory manner.

 - Making reasonable adjustments to ensure that our procedures do not put any person at a disadvantage.

 - Ensuring our policies, procedures and processes promote equality, inclusion and diversity.

-The Law Society’s policies on diversity and inclusion are compliant with the law in Ireland.
+The Law Society’s policies on gender equality, diversity and inclusion are compliant with the law in Ireland.

-Our commitment to diversity and inclusion is reflected in our core values.
+Our commitment to gender equality, diversity and inclusion is reflected in our core values.
 Our values are:

 The Law School: adapted exam and study arrangements